-If following a hearing where the individual had notice and an opportunity to participate, the court decides that the State shall continue holding firearms, the individual will be prohibited from purchasing firearms, in addition to possessing firearms, and the Connecticut Commissioner of Emergency Services and Public Protections must revoke from the individual any eligibility certification for purchasing guns and any permit to carry guns.
+Upon the issuance of a risk protection order, the Connecticut Commissioner of Emergency Services and Public Protections must revoke from the respondent any eligibility certification for purchasing guns, and any permit to carry guns.

 Explore the following resources to learn more about Connecticut’s Risk Warrant law: